Skip to main content

 Language and Culture Table

 Language and Culture Table was started by a Native American graduate student at UCSD in 2019.
-This program allows Native American students and staff to talk about their tribal traditions, government, language, art, culture, and more.
-Any Native student or staff is welcome to hosting a Language and Culture Table upon asking ITRC staff.
+This program allows students and staff to talk about tribal traditions, government, language, art, culture, and more.
+Any student or staff is welcome to hosting a Language and Culture Table upon asking ITRC staff.
 Past topics have included lessons on traveling abroad as a Native American woman, Comanche language lessons, Navajo weaving demonstrations, and more.

 Midterm Refuel/Finals Study Jam